 - 1. Provide an I-speak language identification card to determine the language spoken of the LEP individual. - 2.
-Once the foreign language is determined, provide information to the Title VI Coordinator or her designee who will contact an interpreter from MDOT's Translators Resource List. - 3.
-If the need is for a document to be translated, the Title VI Coordinator or her designee will have the document translated and provided to the requestor as soon as possible.
+Once the foreign language is determined, provide information to Title VI coordinator who will contact an interpreter from MDOT's Translators Resource List. - 3.
+If the need is for a document to be translated, the Title VI coordinator will have the document translated and provided to the requestor as soon as possible.